 Note C: In Feb 1934 there was a medal presentation held in Drumlish noting the awarding of 1932-33 league medals.
 This related to the 1933 competition.

-Older SFC rolls of honour often confused and conflated some of the League-Championship competitions with Championship competition, most notably those held in 1919, 1922, 1923 and 1925.
-The Clonguish League-Championship title of 1919 was previously believed to have been the Senior Championship title of 1919, but a review of the records showed Clonbroney won the Senior Championship of 1919, with Clonguish winning the League title.
-The back-to-back League titles won by Longford Wanderers in 1922 & 1923 were also conflated with Championship titles in earlier records.
-The 1925 abandoned League-Championship final was also believed to have been a Championship final in previous records, but our review of the records showed that was not the case.
-It has taken lengthy and careful review of all available evidence to accurately separate Championship competition from League-Championship competition.
+Older SFC rolls of honour often confused and conflated some Senior League-Championship competitions with Senior Championship competition, most notably those held in 1919, 1922, 1923 and 1925.
+The Clonguish Senior League-Championship title of 1919 was previously believed to have been the Senior Championship title of 1919, but a review of the records showed Clonbroney won the Senior Championship of 1919 (not 1917 as previously assumed), with Clonguish winning the League title.
+The back-to-back Senior League-Championship titles won by Longford Wanderers in 1922 & 1923 were also conflated with Senior Championship titles in earlier records.
+The 1925 abandoned Senior League-Championship final was also believed to have been a Senior Championship final in previous records, but our review of the records showed that was not the case.
+It has taken lengthy and careful review of all available evidence to accurately separate Championship from League-Championship competition and our research was the first to research and compile a full list of both Senior & Junior League-Championship winners.

-In December 1916 a board overseeing Junior competition was announced in the Longford Leader.
-Records show that this Junior competition was run on a League basis from August 1917, in a structure identical to Senior League-Championship competition of the same period.
-Longford beat Carra Gaels 0-6 to 0-2 to win the first Junior League-Championship in 1917, though it is impossible to tell from the match reports and reports around it, which specific Longford club this was.
-The 1918 Junior League-Championship was won by Clonguish who beat Mullinalaghta 1-1 to 0-2 in the final on June 8th 1919.
-The 1919 Junior League-Championship saw Edgeworthstown beat Ballinamuck 98’s by 1-3 to 0-5 in the decider, played in January 1920, but following an objection the game was replayed in March 1920 with Ballinamuck 98’s winning by 1-2 to 1-1.
+In December 1916 a board overseeing Junior Football competition was announced in local media.
+Longford beat Carra Gaels 0-6 to 0-2 to win the first Junior League-Championship title in 1917.
+The 1918 Junior League-Championship was won by Clonguish who beat Mullinalaghta 1-1 to 0-2 in the delayed final which was played on June 8th 1919.
+The 1919 Junior League-Championship saw Edgeworthstown beat Ballinamuck 98’s by 1-3 to 0-5 in the decider, played in January 1920.
+However following an objection the game was replayed in March 1920 with Ballinamuck 98’s winning by 1-2 to 1-1.
+It should be noted that in every published record of Junior Championship titles prior to our research (books, booklets & newspapers), none of the Junior winners prior to 1927 were ever regarded as Junior Championship winners or included in JFC roll of honour.
+Our research did not alter that previous position.
 The 1920 Junior League-Championship was awarded to St. Mel’s College over Ballymore.
 No further Junior League-Championship titles are found until 1924 when Longford Rovers beat Clondra 2-2 to 0-1 in the final played in September 1925.
-Drumlish won the 1925 Junior League-Championship by finishing top of the table that year.
-There was no competition in 1926 and the Junior League-Championship morphed into the Junior League thereafter, while a new Junior Championship competition in knockout format started from 1927.
+Drumlish won the 1925 Junior League-Championship title by finishing top of the table at the end of all rounds played.
+There was no competition in 1926 and the Junior League-Championship then seems to continue as Junior League from 1927 onward (consistent with Senior League-Championship having continuity with todays Senior League), while a separate knockout Junior Championship completes with a clear winner in 1927.

 Feis Cup was a senior tournament organised by the Feis Committee as a means of fundraising.
 It was common in other counties too.
 Competition began in 1958 with participating teams selected by the Feis Committee.
 Longford Slashers defeating Colmcille in the first decider.
 Slashers made it back to back Feis Cup title wins with victory over Killoe Young Emmets in the 1959 final.
 The 1960 Feis Cup began in May 1960 with two of the first rounds games played then, however the other two games were not played until November 1960, with one game ending in a draw.
 The replay did not happen until the Summer of 1961 with the semi finals and final of the 1960 competition dragging into the Autumn of 1961.
 The final was eventually played in November 1961 with Éire Óg (Drumlish) beating Killoe Young Emmets to win the title.
 As a result of the 1960 competition ending in late 1961, there was no 1961 Feis Competition played at all. Éire Óg won the Feis Cup for a second time by beating Cashel in the 1962 competition final, which was completed in June 1963.
 It was previously assumed that Éire Óg won the Feis Cup three times in a row, however there was no 1961 Feis Cup competition played, hence it is more accurate to state that Éire Óg won the Feis Cup twice… in 1960 (finished in 1961) and 1962 (finished in 1963), thus holding the title across three years.
 The Cup itself remained with the Drumlish captain Peetie McWade for many years thereafter, and is in the parish of Drumlish to this day.
 Listen to Peetie McWade and Terry McKenna talking in 2010 about Feis Cup wins and the fate of the cup on 🔊 GAA Oral History project (from 27:15).